ARM-software/arm-trusted-firmware/docs/user-guide.md

         BL33=<path-to>/<bl33_image>                               \
         make PLAT=fvp all fip

+    See the "Summary of build options" for information on available build options.

     By default this produces a release version of the build.
 To produce a debug version instead, refer to the "Debugging options" section below.
 UEFI can be used as the BL3-3 image, refer to the "Obtaining the normal world software"